 But Magento2 have brought a way to it by providing a default functionality in admin panel for changing the attribute set just like the way you used to edit other fields.

-2. Magento has no sure unit of weight of the product.
-It used to assume whatever is being used for shipping.
-For example, 2.
-Magento1 have no sure unit of weight of the product.
+2. Magento 1 has no sure unit of weight of the product.
 It used to assume whatever is being used for shipping.
 For example, UPS has a choice of Lbs or Kgs, For FedEx and DHL there is a choice between Pounds and Kilograms.
 For other shipping methods, weight used to be whatever unit you assumed.

 Magento2 have specified lbs(Pound) as its default weight unit in the product grid itself.
 Now onwards, assigning weight to products requires a conversion of the weight from any other unit to pound.